bostonbachexchange/asc_choir_client/README.md

 * As a user, I want to be able to view my user information
 * As a user, I want to see all songs/hymns
 * As a user, I want to be able to select ONE hymn/repertoire piece and view it by itself
-* As a user, I want to add/delete my song list
 * As a user, I want to be see message board post and to select ONE post and view it by itself

-## STRETCH GOALS…
 * As a user, I want to be able to search ALL music/repertoire through a search bar
 * As a user, I want to add images to my profile
 * As a user, I want to be able to leave comments on the message board (subdocument)